Web Design User Experience

 Plain and simple, you shouldn’t stuff keywords anywhere, including the following places:

-- In a white background with white text (It’s still text, and Google still recognizes it)
+- White background with white text (It’s still text, and Google still recognizes it)

 As mentioned above, keyword stuffing is ineffective if you’re trying to move up the rankings.
 In fact, Google has updated their algorithms as of recently to recognize keyword stuffing, possible spam/robotic content, and enact penalties for its appearance on the web.